Quenched randomness, thermal fluctuations and reentrant superconductivity: application to UTe$_2$: Possible phases for A B

 A second scenario is one in which phases A and B in the clean system correspond to distinct vortex lattice structures (Fig.\ref{f2}(b)).
 With quenched randomness, the vortex lattice order parameter maps on to the XY model in a random field, whose lower critical dimension is 4; dislocations always destroy the vortex lattice phase in a 3-dimensional system.
 Thus, with the disorder, the phases themselves cease to have long-range order, and the first-order transition separating them is destroyed.
 With weak random fields, dislocations are rare and the majority of the system is uniform.
 In the limit of weak random fields, the length scale beyond which long-range vortex crystalline order is destroyed is large, and short-range correlations of the crystal will persist.
 In this case, many of the conclusions above, namely strong fluctuational corrections near the now avoided bicritical point survive.
 Indeed, the random fields lead to even stronger superconducting inhomogeneity near what was the first-order transition, and once again, $T_c$ suppression in this region will result in reentrant superconductivity.
 The enhanced inhomogeneity enables the subdominant order to survive more easily in the vortex cores of the dominant order.

 In the third scenario, the two phases have the same symmetry (Fig.\ref{f2}(c)).
 In this case, the first-order transition in the clean limit is precisely analogous to the liquid-gas transition.
 With quenched disorder, inhomogeneous superconductivity would result in a coexistent region, where both A and B develop long-range ordering.
-This implies that the first-order transition may end at a critical endpoint, followed by cross-over lines.
+This implies that the first-order transition may end at a critical endpoint, followed by cross-over lines. { Note that the original bicritical point is in general not allowed in this scenario.}